Safari at Hwange National Park

 Ngamo plains

-At the Southeast corner of Hwange, lies the Ngamo plains.
+At the southeast corner of Hwange, lies the Ngamo plains.
 A fossil lake bed almost 10 km across, which has become one of Hwange’s biggest wetlands.
-This seasonally flooded savannah grassland; dotted with Hyphaene palms and Combretum leadwood; is surrounded by Acacia and Baikiea woodlands.
+This seasonally flooded Savannah grassland; dotted with Hyphaene palms and Combretum leadwood; is surrounded by Acacia and Baikiea woodlands.
 This creates a mosaic of habitats for wildlife.

 There can be few experiences on this earth so gratifying as to sit at one of Hwange’s viewing platforms by a waterhole.
 Watching an endless procession of “God’s gifts” engaged in the timeless dance of survival.